 During the 2017 off-season, she won the Beach Racing European Championship held in Scheveningen.

-Tiffany Cromwell is an Australian cyclist who has won major races such as the 2015 Omloop Het Nieuwsbald and 2 stages at the Giro Rosa, the women version or Giro d'Italia.
+Tiffany Cromwell is an Australian cyclist who has won major races such as the 2015 Omloop Het Nieuwsbald and 2 stages at the Giro Rosa, the women version of the Giro d’Italia.